-Details regarding the monitoring and observation procedures to be implemented regarding marine mammals, sea turtles and seabirds (observation protocols should be consistent with the C-NLOPB "Geophysical, Geological, Environmental and Geotechnical Program Guidelines" (June 2019).
+Details regarding the monitoring and observation procedures to be implemented regarding marine mammals, sea turtles and seabirds (observation protocols should be consistent with the C-NLOPB Geophysical, Geological, Environmental and Geotechnical Program Guidelines (June 2019).

-A report on mitigation and monitoring identified in the EA, and undertaken during the program, should be submitted to the C-NLOPB within six (6) months of completion of the fieldwork in a format that is suitable for public release (e.g. searchable PDF).
+A report on mitigation and monitoring identified in the EA, and undertaken during the program, should be submitted to the C-NLOPB by January 31, 2024 in a format that is suitable for public release (e.g., searchable PDF).
 The report should include a description of the mitigation and monitoring measures identified in the EA and including those implemented during the program and assessment of effectiveness of these measures.